Film Industry and Virtual Reality

 Artie

-- Artie DeepServe — enterprise-grade autobatching and autoscaling for open-source LLMs with 90%+ cost reduction compared to Google Cloud and AWS
+- Artie DeepServe — enterprise-grade autoscaling solution for open-source LLMs with 90%+ cost reduction compared to Google Cloud and AWS

 - Artie Deep Insights — privacy-first consumer analytics with real-time NLP and computer vision

-- A low-latency web ML implementation for near-instant inference in a 20KB runtime
+- Low-latency web ML implementation for near-instant inference in a 20KB runtime

 - Artie ABC — an open-source ASR bias detection toolkit